surrealroad/wp-safari-push/readme.txt

 Not right now, maybe never.
 Depends if this is something that a lot of people would want.

 == Changelog ==
+= 0.x =
+* Sending a manual push now includes the server response in the result

 = 0.9 =
 * Notifications are now logged and can be viewed on the settings page
 * Added two plugin hooks, safaripush_pre_notification and safaripush_post_notification